n-j-p/mazeGenerator/README.md

 2: _ (southerly wall)
 3: |_ (both walls)

 Due to the nature of the search algorithm, all walls are connected (i.e. no wall islands).
-This could be changed after the fact by inserting other paths.